FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 Analysts at Citi also said the euro could move closer to $1.40 in the near term due to the expected delay in the Fed reducing stimulus.
 They expect the euro to be bought “as a safe haven and reserve proxy for the dollar”.

-The dollar index was down around 1 percent on the week and on track for its biggest weekly decline since the week of September 20, which came after the surprise Fed decision.
+The dollar index was down around 1 percent on the week and on track for its biggest weekly decline since mid-September after the surprise Fed decision.

-“The market will come round to the idea that tapering is off the agenda until the back end of Q1 or even Q2, and that is a powerful dollar negative,” said Paul Robson, currency strategist at RBS in London.
+“The market will come round to the idea that tapering is off the agenda until the back end of Q1 or even Q2, and that is a powerful dollar negative,” said Paul Robson, currency strategist at RBS.

 The first wave of U.S. data released on Thursday after the government returned to work was fairly upbeat.
 But the main focus is on the September payrolls report, which the Labor department said will be published on Tuesday.